adunning/dissertation/07-works.md

 #### Dating {.unnumbered}

-Post: 1201, indicated by a quote from Innocent III [@thomson:1988alexander, p. ix].

-Ante: 1213, indicated by heading on fol.
-1ra that names Alexander a canon.
+Written before 1201, as indicated by a quotation of Innocent III [@thomson:1988alexander, p. ix].
+Begun before Alexander became an abbot in 1213, as rubric on fol.
+1ra names him a canon.

 #### Edition {.unnumbered}